pingcap/community/TOC/Proposal/voting-rules.md

 ### Lazy Consensus

-The default decision-making mechanism in TiDB Community is [lazy consensus](https://www.apache.org/foundation/glossary.html#LazyConsensus).
+The default decision-making mechanism in TiDB Community is lazy consensus, inspired by [Apache LazyConsensus](https://www.apache.org/foundation/glossary.html#LazyConsensus).
 This means that any proposal is considered supported by the community as long as nobody objects.

 If any eligible voter raises objections, members eligible to vote will work together towards a solution that all involved can accept.
 This solution is again subject to lazy consensus.